roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811/upgrading-the-firmware.md

 This information means that you have uploaded the Firmware successfully!

-If you want to configure your RAK811 LPWAN Evaluation Board using the available **AT commands**, check the [auto\$](/rak811-lora-evaluation-board/configuring-your-rak811-evaluation-board) document.
+If you want to configure your RAK811 LPWAN Evaluation Board using the available **AT commands**, check the [Configuring your RAK 811 Evaluation Board](configuring-your-rak811.html) document.